Rayne Township, Pennsylvania

-Rayne Township is a township in Indiana County, Pennsylvania, United States.
+Rayne Township is a township that is located in Indiana County, Pennsylvania, United States.

+The population was 2,809 at the time of the 2020 census, This township surrounds but does not include the borough of Ernest.

+History

 Rayne Township was created from Washington and Green Townships in 1845.
 It was named in honor of Robert Rayne, an early settler on Rayne Run.
-The population was 2,809 at the 2020 census, The township surrounds but does not include the borough of Ernest.

-History

 The Kintersburg Covered Bridge was listed on the National Register of Historic Places in 1979.

 Geography

 According to the United States Census Bureau, the township has a total area of 47.3 square miles (122.4 km2), of which 47.2 square miles (122.3 km2) is land and 0.1 square mile (0.1 km2) (0.11%) is water down from 3,292 at the 2000 census.

 Villages

 Rayne township is predominantly rural with several small unincorporated villages including: